openlawteam/docs/docs/api-client/README.md

         },
         {
           "pendingCall": {
-            "from" : "from address in the call",
+            "from": "from address in the call",
-            "to" : "contract address",
+            "to": "contract address",
-            "data" : "the transaction data (used to sign and send the transaction from metamask or other means)", "erc712":  {
+            "data": "the transaction data (used to sign and send the transaction from metamask or other means)", "erc712": {
-              "type" : "the type definition from the function signature", "typeName" : "the type name. i.e. MyFunctionNameCall", "message" : "the data to sign (values for the type)", "signature" : "if available, the signature"
+              "type": "the type definition from the function signature", "typeName": "the type name. i.e. MyFunctionNameCall",
+              "message": "the data to sign (values for the type)", "signature": "if available, the signature"
             }
           }
         }
-      ],
+      ]
     }
   ]
 }